yatiml/yatiml/README.rst

 Like most software, YAtiML is made by humans, and we make mistakes.
 If you think you've found a bug in YAtiML, please let us know!
 Reporting bugs goes as follows.

-1. Use the search functionality `here <https://github.com/yatiml/yatiml/issues>`_ to see if someone already filed the same issue.
+#.
+Use the `search functionality`_ to see if someone already filed the same
+   issue.

-1. If your issue search did not yield any relevant results, make a new issue.
+#.
+If your issue search did not yield any relevant results, make a new issue.

    Please explain:
     - what you were trying to achieve,
     - what you did to make that happen,
     - what you expected the result to be,
     - what happened instead.

   It really helps to have the actual code for a simple example that demonstrates the issue, but excerpts and error messages and a description are welcome too.

-1. Finally, apply any relevant labels to the newly created issue.
+#.
+Finally, apply any relevant labels to the newly created issue.

 With that, we should be able to fix the problem.